gost-dom/browser/docs/Events.md

 `Data`.
 E.g., the JavaScript `KeyboardEvent` prototype has a `key` attribute, and the getter implementation in Go expects a `KeyboardEventInit` value in the `Data` field.

+> [!NOTE]
+> This was simplified slightly.
+The dictionary types defines an extra level.
+> `KeyboardEventInit` _inherits_ `ModifierEventInit`, which then inherits
+> `UIEventInit`.
+This is only the options specifications, the actual event types
+> do not have this extra level.